PrefectHQ/prefect/docs/guides/managed-execution.md

 We will update this page as we make changes.

 ### Concurrency & work pools
+Free tier accounts are limited to:
+- Maximum of 1 concurrent flow runs per workspace across all `prefect:managed` pools.
+- Maximum of 1 managed execution work pools per workspace.

+Pro tier and above accounts are limited to:
 - Maximum of 10 concurrent flow runs per workspace across all `prefect:managed` pools.
 - Maximum of 5 managed execution work pools per workspace.